Mallesh99/Todo/README.md

 **Project Name** : TODO APPLICATION

-I built this Simple To-Do List Application using React-native.
+I built this Simple To-Do List Application using React-native and SQLite.

 Developed a fully functional to-do list application that allows users to manage their tasks effectively.
 The app is intuitive and user-friendly.